mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 ## Policy

 Like the policy in the 'hello world!' style example, this policy will be a simple linear map.
+Because of its linearity, unlike a non-linear system like a neural-network, the policy has limited ability to learn complex representations, so we will give it some help.
 The input to the policy will not directly be the state space, instead it will be a [feature vector](https://en.wikipedia.org/wiki/Feature_(machine_learning\)) derived from the state space.
 Our policy only cares about the target's position relative to the puck.
 Because of this we will construct the feature vector as:

 $$
 \Delta{x} = x_{target} - x_{robot}